swainechen/chenlab-training/websites/gis-aws/content/01-hpc-overview/_index.md

 Today, more cloud-based HPC applications run on AWS than on any other cloud. -->

-Welcome to the AWS-GIS training on cloud computing for genomics researchers.
+Welcome to the GIS x AWS training on cloud computing for genomics researchers.

 This series of workshops will familiarize you with the components of Amazon Web Services and best practices to setup a cloud compute server and run genomics workloads using AWS.